DISCLAIMER:

 Chakotay was dead.

-As she leaned back, Janeway
+As she leaned back, Janeway felt

-felt the snake pendant shift under her uniform.
+the snake pendant shift under her uniform.

 Of course.
-Ixchel would
+Ixchel

-know.
-She commed the hotel, asked to be
+would know.
+She commed the hotel and

-transferred to the tour company.
+asked to be transferred to the tour company.

 A young man answered,